davidvonthenen/proposals/2017_APACHECON_US/RobustAppsInMesosUsingExternalStorage.md

 We will discuss the benefits and challenges of using direct attached or external storage and how that impacts applications running in production environments.
 The trade-offs of each decision have interesting consequences starting from initial deployment to "day 2" operations and even how these applications tolerate system failures.

 **Audience.
 Describe who the audience is and what you expect them to gain from your presentation.:**
 The audience will learn about different persistence models in Mesos and how they affect modern applications in production.
-We will highlight some projects in the community as well as highlight recent work embedded Mesos 1.0 and higher that enable external storage for its end-users.
+We will highlight some projects in the community as well as highlight recent work embedded in Mesos 1.0 and higher that enable external storage for its end-users.
 A demo will be presented showing how a NoSQL database can take advantage of these types of persistence models.

 **Experience Level.
 (Beginner, Intermediate, Advanced, Any):**
 Intermediate

 **Benefits to the Ecosystem.
 Tell us how the content of your presentation will help better the ecosystem.
 This could be for Linux, open source, open cloud, embedded, etc.:**
 This presentation will discuss how users can deploy applications for production Mesos environments, storage orchestration engines to provision persistent volumes, and features present in Mesos that can be used today.
-Additionally, we will briefly highlight in the demonstration portion of the presentation the capabilities that NoSQL databases provide and how Mesos works seamlessly in cloud environments like AWS.
+In the demo, we will briefly highlight the capabilities that NoSQL databases provide and how Mesos works seamlessly in cloud environments like AWS.

 **Technical Requirements:**
 None, all demos will be done over AWS.